cloudflare/wrangler-legacy/README.md

         ]
         ```

-        Note: Creating your KV Namespaces should be handled either via the [api](https://workers.cloudflare.com/docs/reference/storage/writing-data/) or via your Cloudflare dashboard.
+        Note: Creating your KV Namespaces should be handled using Wrangler's [KV Commands](./docs/content/kv_commands.md).

     #### Environments